fogha/raiken/README.md

-# Arten - AI-Powered Test Automation Tool
+# Raiken - AI-Powered Test Automation Tool

-Arten is a modern web application testing tool that combines AI with Playwright for automated testing.
+Raiken is a modern web application testing tool that combines AI with Playwright for automated testing.
 It provides a visual interface for creating, managing, and executing tests with real-time status tracking, enhanced error handling, and comprehensive test management capabilities.

 > 📖 **For complete documentation, see [DOCUMENTATION.md](DOCUMENTATION.md)**